Collaboration

 • Relevant deadlines or decision milestones

-• Available documents and current data status
+• Available documents and current data basis

-• Any specific legal or economic framework conditions
+• Special legal or economic framework conditions

-Questions for orientation about the process
+Questions for orientation on the process

-Is a non-binding initial conversation possible?
+Is a non-binding initial discussion possible?

-Can the scope be built in phases?
+Can the scope be built step by step?

 What happens if documents are missing?